Aditya-Chourasia/200days-of-JavaScript/README.md

 # Introducing Else If Statements
 If you have multiple conditions that need to be addressed, you can chain if statements together with else if statements.

+# Selecting from Many Options with Switch Statements
+If you have many options to choose from, use a switch statement.
+A ```switch``` statement tests a value and can have many case statements which define various possible values.
+Statements are executed from the first matched ```case``` value until a ```break``` is encountered.